paypal/Iguanas/CONTRIBUTING.md

 Please ensure that, before raising a pull-request:

+- The branch you merge into is the `dev` branch, not the main `branch` (as the `dev` branch is used for staging changes before they are merged with the `main` branch).
+- Commit messages are concise and informative.
-- Your contribution conforms to the [Style guide](#styleguide).
+- Your contribution conforms to the [Style guide](#style-guide).
 - Your code has been profiled thouroughly to ensure runtime is optimised.
 - Unit tests are added/extended.
-- Unit test coverage is >95%.
+- Unit test coverage is 100%.
-- Docstrings are added in the [numpy](https://numpydoc.readthedocs.io/en/latest/format.html) format, using the same style as the existing docstrings.
+- Docstrings are added/updated in the [numpy](https://numpydoc.readthedocs.io/en/latest/format.html) format, using the same style as the existing docstrings.
+Class docstrings should also include examples.
-- An example notebook is added, in the same style as the existing notebooks.
+- If a new class/module is added, an example notebook should be created, in the same style as the existing notebooks.
-- The documentation has been updated by running the [Documentation update process](#sphinx-documentation-process).
+- The documentation has been updated by running the [Documentation update process](#documentation-update-process).

+**Note:** when a pull-request is raised, the `Build` workflow will run, which ensures that unit tests, doctests and notebook tests all successfully run on multiple versions of Python.
+If the `Build` fails, the merge will also fail - if this happens, please consult the logs in the [Actions](https://github.com/paypal/Iguanas/actions) area of the repo to see where the `Build` has failed.

 ## Documentation update process

 To ensure that any changes or additions to Iguanas are reflected in the documentation, there are a few changes that need to be made to the files in the `run_doc` folder (located in the Iguanas parent directory).
-The changes that need to be made depend on whether a class has been added to an existing module, or a new module has been created:
+The changes that need to be made depend on whether:

+1. A class has been updated.
+2. A class has been added to an existing module.
+3. A new module has been created.

+### Updating an existing class

+If an existing class has been updated, you can go straight to the [Updating the documentation](#updating-the-documentation) step.

 ### Adding a class to an existing module